© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Neots Priory (site of) is a scheduled monument protected by Historic England under reference 1006882.
 View the official record →

-St Neots Priory is a Benedictine monastic foundation located in the market town of St Neots in Huntingdonshire.
+St Neots Priory is a Benedictine priory founded in the tenth century in Huntingdonshire, established on the site of an earlier Anglo-Saxon monastery.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006882.

 St Neots Priory (site of) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006882.